margo/specification/system-design/fleet-management/workload/workload-fleet-management-edge-onboarding.md

 - The device's management client receives the URL for the Git repository containing its desired state and an associated access token for authentication
 - The [device capabilities](./device-capability-reporting.md) information is sent from the device to the workload orchestration web service using the [Device API](../../margo-api-reference/workload-api/device-api/device-capabilities.md)

+> Note:
+> 🔐 Indicates communication is secure and requires authentication/authorization.
+> 🔓 Indicates communication is secure but DOES NOT require authentication/authorization.

 ``` mermaid
 sequenceDiagram
     %%{init: {'sequence': {'mirrorActors': false}}}%%